frederic-perez/AmE-dictionary/data/dictionary.md

 __dysplasia__ _Canine hip dysplasia._
 __dystopia__ _Philip K. Dick story takes place in an alternate dystopia in which the Nazis and Japanese won Worls War II._
 __dystopian__
-__détente__ _n_ :two: A relaxing of tension between major powers, especially the particular thawing of relations between the Soviet Union and the United States following the Cold War. _Can the détente be rolled back?_ _The recent détente with the United States has expanded._
 __e-blasts__
 __e-commerce__
 __e.g.__ Exempli Gratia.